Special Educational Needs and Disabilities

 The school have devised whole school provision maps that set out the support we are able to provide for all areas of SEND.
 They can be found on the Whole School Provision Map page.
 A brief summary can be seen here:

 We currently offer the following types of interventions in school:

-|Academic||Booster classes, phonics groups, numicon groups, springboard maths, dyslexia interventions, visual tracking interventions, Plus 1, Power of 2, 123 Maths, reading groups, Better Reading Partnership, Reading Recovery, handwriting groups, SpeechLink programmes, Language Link programmes, or child-focused interventions we have designed ourselves
+Booster classes, catch up/keep up groups, pre-teaching groups, phonics groups, numicon groups, springboard maths, dyslexia interventions (including precision teaching programmes for phonics and spelling, interventions that teach children strategies to self-correct) , visual tracking interventions, memory groups, Plus 1, Power of 2, 123 Maths, Maths Whizz, targeted reading groups, Better Reading Partnership (BRP), metacognition groups, executive functioning groups, or child-focused interventions we have designed ourselves

 We are also very proud to have a highly trained staff.
 We believe that investing in training and keeping up to date with the most effective techniques in supporting children's' difficulties enables us to put the right strategies in place for them.
-A list of staff training and expertise can be downloaded below.
+A list of staff training and expertise can be downloaded below:

 As a school, we can currently make referrals to outside professionals including:

 the NHS for speech and language therapists, occupational therapists and paediatricians;